NYCUciflab/Semi-Supervised-Learning-VGHTPE-fundus/README.md

 # Semi-Supervised-Learning
-This project contain's application of FixMatch and CoMatch, which are two popular SSL(Semi-Supervised-Learning) algorithm
+This project contain's implementation of FixMatch and CoMatch, which are two popular SSL(Semi-Supervised-Learning) algorithm, all the implementation in this code are using PyTorch.